kontent-ai/rich-text-resolver-js/README.md

 > [!IMPORTANT]
 > MAPI transformation logic expects Portable Text that had been previously created from management API rich text and performs only minimal validation.
 It doesn't provide implicit transformation capabilities from other formats (such as delivery API).
 >
-> If you're interested in transforming external HTML or rich text to a MAPI compatible format, see [JSON transformer docs](docs/index.md) instead.
+> If you're interested in transforming external HTML or rich text to a MAPI compatible format, see [HTML transformer docs](docs/index.md) instead.

 [last-commit]: https://img.shields.io/github/last-commit/kontent-ai/rich-text-resolver-js?style=for-the-badge
 [contributors-shield]: https://img.shields.io/github/contributors/kontent-ai/rich-text-resolver-js?style=for-the-badge